danshorstein/alexa-reddit-joke/README.md

 * Invocation name, I used "reddit joke"
 * Interaction model - just copy and paste from the file of that name in this github
+* Custom Slot Types - create one that looks like this:
+  Type: CLEAN_OR_DIRTY
+  Values: clean | dirty
 * Sample utterances - same, copy and paste from the file in this github. feel free to add more.